peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 5.2 Cancellation and Timeouts

 Cancellation and timeouts work by throwing an exception to the task.
+This is unlike a normal exception.
+If a task cancels another, the running task continues to execute until it yields to the scheduler.
+Task cancellation occurs at that point, whether or not the cancelled task is scheduled for execution: a task waiting on (say) an `Event` or a `sleep` will be cancelled.

-Unless explicitly trapped this is transparent to the user: the task simply stops when next scheduled.
+For tasks launched with `.create_task` the exception is transparent to the
+user: the task simply stops when next scheduled.
 It is possible to trap the exception, for example to perform cleanup code, typically in a `finally` clause.
 The exception thrown to the task is `uasyncio.CancelledError` in both cancellation and timeout.
 There is no way for the task to distinguish between these two cases.

-The `uasyncio.CancelledError` can be trapped, but it is wise to re-raise it: if the task is `await`ed, the exception can be trapped in the outer scope to determne the reason for the task's ending.
+As stated above, for a task launched with `.create_task` trapping the error is optional.
+Where a task is `await`ed, to avoid a halt it must be trapped within the task, within the `await`ing scope, or both.
+In the last case the task must re-raise it after trapping so that the exception can again be trapped in the outer scope.

 ## 5.2.1 Task cancellation